GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

   * For Low-severity issues, the team should notify as above, and not take action until a mutually-agreed-on course of action has been determined.

+* Longer incidents may also require posting a regular (hourly) [situation report](#situation-report).
+These are to augment but not replace all the other communication from the incident response team and the communications team.

 * Remediation can sometimes take a long time.
 If the issue progresses for more than 3 hours without being resolved, the SL should plan for a long remediation.

 This means: